AngleSharp/AngleSharp/doc/Migration.md

 # Migration Guide

+## 0.15 to 0.16

+The `Url` class has been moved from `AngleSharp` to `AngleSharp.Dom`.
+Potentially, you'll need to adjust your `using` statements or use of fully qualified names.

+## 0.14 to 0.15

+Dropped support for .NET Standard 1.3.
+AngleSharp now works exclusively on .NET 4.5 or newer / .NET Standard 2.0.
+If you use an older framework you'll either need to fork AngleSharp or remain on an older version of AngleSharp.

+## 0.13 to 0.14

+If you implemented `IBrowsingContext` then you'll also need to implement `IDisposable`.
+Most users should not be affected by this.

+## 0.12 to 0.13

+Renamed the configuration method `WithCookies` to `WithDefaultCookies`.
+Our recommendation is to use `WithCookies` from `AngleSharp.Io`.

+Removed the `TaskEventLoop`.
+Usually, since this is a low level construct, it should not have any impact on your code.

 ## 0.11 to 0.12

 For this change we do not expect any migration work unless a custom implementation of `IElement` has been done (unlikely).